loomio/loomio-docs/policy/src/ownership/index.md

----
-title: 'Loomio Group Ownership and Management'
-description: 'Who owns and manages Loomio groups and subscriptions.'
----

 # Loomio group Ownership & Management Policy

 Loomio groups are owned by the organization detailed during signup, if this is a legal entity.
 If the organization is unincorporated, the account is owned by the individual who signed up for the account.